MateusLPG/FCC-JS-FinalProjects/README.md

-# javascript-algorithms-and-data-structures-projects
+# FreeCodeCamp final projects

-final projects to claim my certification
+## These are my final projects that guaranteed me the right to receive my 300-hour Javascript Cerification :D

 https://www.freecodecamp.org/